wrk2bike/wordpress-terraform/README.md

 1. Create an S3 bucket for storing Terraform state
 2. Create a DynamoDB table with a primary key of "LockID" for state locking
 3. Run the "Setup Terraform Backend" workflow or use the setup script locally

+You can do this by:

+* Setting up all required GitHub Secrets
+* Run the "Setup Terraform Backend" workflow in GitHub Actions to create the S3 bucket and DynamoDB table
+* Adding the backend configuration values to your GitHub Secrets

 ## Local Development